Do academic staff have any say in the criteria and methods of performance reviews in their units?

 Where can I find ASPP?

-While both actions signal the end of an appointment, the primary differences between them are the amount of notice required and certain employee benefits.
+While both actions signal the end of an appointment, the primary difference between them are the amount of notice required and certain employee benefits.
+Non-renewals may happen due to performance issues of an academic staff member.
 See Chapters 3 (nonrenewal) and 5 (layoff) of ASPP.
 Appeal rights are laid out in Chapters 3.06 and 5.05.

 What can I do if I believe I have been treated unfairly or have another employment problem?